One of the best things about kayak fishing is kitting out your craft ready for a new expedition.

-They’re also highly advisable if you’re fishing anywhere there’s a lot of traffic on the water, and can go a long way to helping prevent collisions and other avoidable accidents.
+They’re also highly advisable if you’re fishing anywhere there’s a lot of boat traffic on the water, and can go a long way to helping prevent collisions and other avoidable accidents.

 It’s likely you’ve already got this sorted, but you never know when it’s a good time to upgrade your kayak roof rack or trailer.

-Naturally, these things come in all shapes and sizes, and you’ll need to do your research and find something that fits both your kayak and your vehicle.
+Naturally, these things come in all shapes and sizes, and you’ll need to do your research and find something that fits both your fishing kayak and your vehicle.

 Safety is your primary concern here, but using a poor system or ill-fitting device can also ruin your kayak and possibly your car or trailer, too.

 When in doubt, measure it out.